 TryHackMe uses two test phases to review a room: Room Testing and User Acceptance Testing (UAT).
 The overall goal of this process is to keep room content on the site accessible, consistent, appropriate, high quality, and engaging to our users.

-Room Testing is performed by TryHackMe QA Staff, who validate the quality of room content against a carefully defined Quality Standard.
+Rooms are tested by TryHackMe QA Staff, who validate the quality of room content against a carefully defined Quality Standard.

-After a room has gone through Room Testing, your room might be selected for UAT, where community UAT volunteers will review from a user perspective.
+After a room has gone through Room Testing, your room might be selected for UAT, where community UAT volunteers will review it from a user perspective.

-Stages of Room Testing
+Stages of room testing

 Every room made "Public" is submitted to the room submission queue.
 When the room status changes, you will be notified by email.
 You can look at the progress of your room within the "General" view when managing your room (on the THM site: /room/manage/your_room_name):